England

 Wallington

-This grand house sits in an impressive 13,000 acre estate.
-Packed with pre-Raphaelite paintings, fine furniture and unusual curiosities, Wallington was once home to the unconventional Trevelyan family.
-Outside the house, informal landscaping abounds, with hidden gardens, stone staircases and floral borders.
+This grand house sits within an impressive 13,000-acre estate and is packed with pre-Raphaelite paintings, fine furniture, book collections and unusual curiosities, with the impressive Central Hall showcasing Northumberland’s history.
+Wallington was once home to Sir Charles Philips Trevelyan, Socialist MP and his unconventional family.
+The gardens’ informal landscaping abounds, with a walled garden, stone staircases and floral borders.

 • Durham